 Prom night is the biggest night of the year for many high school students.
-It's their chance to get dressed up, have an 'adult' date, and hang out with friends all night!
-As their parents, you want to remember this milestone and a few easy tips will help you take great prom night photos.
+It's their chance to get dressed up, have a "grown-up" date, and hang out with friends all night!
+As their parents, you want to remember this milestone and a few easy tips will help you take great photos of your prom night.

 01 of 09